EricssonResearch/Multicast-OSCOAP/test-spec1.md

 #### 4.1.3.
 Identifier: TEST_4a {#test-4a}

-**Objective** : Perform an OSCORE Group transaction where the client receive a Recipient Id that it does not have in memory, and derives the Recipient Context for it, but signature verification fails.
+**Objective** : Perform an OSCORE Group transaction where the client receives a Recipient Id that it does not have in memory, and derives the Recipient Context for it, but signature verification fails.
 (Client side)

 **Configuration** :